DailyTalk: Spoken Dialogue Dataset for Conversational Text-to-Speech: DailyTalk

-\paragraph{Pre-record Processing} Pre-record processing was the step for selecting and refining dialogues to satisfy the recording conditions.
-We selected recording dialogues in two criteria: turn length and participant information.
-We selected dialogues of more than 5 turns since too short dialogues have a low probability of providing context information so that they have no big difference to existing datasets containing independent utterances.
-Participant information was set to satisfy our assumption for the dialogue scenario.
-We selected dyadic dialogue, mostly between one female and one male.
-In some dialogues that consist of two participants of the same gender, we attempted to change one participant to another gender unless the other dialogue annotations (emotion, speech act, topic) are maintained.
-When other annotations are harmed by gender change, we excluded the dialogue from our dataset.
+Pre-record processing was the step for selecting and refining dialogues of \cite{li2017dailydialog} in two criteria: turn length and participant information.
+The selected dialogues have more than 5 turns because short dialogues are less likely to have context.
+Next, we only changed the characters' names to minimize the gap from the original dataset.
+In some dialogues with two participants of the same gender, we attempted to change one participant to another gender unless the other annotations (emotion, speech act, topic) were maintained.
+We excluded the dialogue from our dataset when the gender change harms the other annotations.